openstack-archive/tripleo-image-elements/elements/boot-stack/README.md

 will not be fed into the process until the Heat Metadata is refreshed, since the initial Metadata copy will have '0.0.0.0' (as we don't know the address until after we create a server record).

+For setting up the list of elements to include in the ramdisk must be configured as a space separated list of elements.
+For example:

+    dib:
+      ramdisk_elements: "deploy mellanox"